On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems: Main results

 \item The map

 has non-empty, compact values and it is an optimal map with worst-case noise.\\ \end{enumerate} \end{theorem} The previous theorem illustrates a fundamental limit for the inverse problem \eqref{eq:sampling1_bis}.
 Indeed, for \eqref{eq:sampling1_bis} one would hope to find a solution whose error is as close to zero as possible.
 However, the lower bound in \eqref{eq:bounds_kersize} shows that there is a fundamental constant intrinsic to the problem -- the kernel size with worst-case noise -- such that no worst-case reconstruction error can be made smaller than this constant for all possible choices of $x \in \mathcal{M}_1$.
+Moreover, note that in the definition of the worst-case optimality constant all potentially set-valued maps are included - in particular, no single-valued selector can obtain a smaller worst-case reconstruction error.
+Additionally, we can apply the axiom of choice to select a single valued map $\bar{\Psi}$ from the set-valued optimal map in \eqref{eq:opt_map_det_ex}.
+By the definition of the Hausdorff distance we have that this single-valued selection satisfies $d_{\mathcal{X}}(x,\bar{\Psi}(F(x,e))) \leq \sup_{z \in \Psi(F(x,e))}d_{\mathcal{X}}(x,z)=d_{\mathcal{X}}^H(x,\Psi(F(x,e)))$ for all $x \in \mathcal{M}_1$ and $e \in \mathcal{E}$.
+Hence, by the minimization property of the optimal map in \eqref{eq:opt_map_det_ex}, the bounds also hold for any single-valued selector.

 \begin{remark} Note that analogous bounds as in \eqref{eq:bounds_kersize} under slightly different assumptions have been obtained in a variety of previous works, including but not limited to \cite{plaskota1996noisy, magaril1991optimal, arestov1986optimal, binev2022optimal}.
-However, to the best of our knowledge the characterisation of the multi-valued optimal map \eqref{eq:opt_map_det_ex} as compact-valued has not been considered under the same assumptions. \end{remark}
+However, to the best of our knowledge the characterisation of the set-valued optimal map \eqref{eq:opt_map_det_ex} as compact-valued has not been considered under the same assumptions. \end{remark}